jdeluyck/kcoreorg-website/_posts/2008/2008-02-07-insurance.md

 ---
 Ok,

 After passing by some companies with car insurance, I can now say that I has decided!
-I&#8217;ve asked for the final papers to be made up so I can sign and get the plates.
+I've asked for the final papers to be made up so I can sign and get the plates.

-What a difference in prices though &#8211; the one I&#8217;m signing for is in the lower end, the higher end of the quotes I got was _2.5x_ as expensive!!
+What a difference in prices though - the one I'm signing for is in the lower end, the higher end of the quotes I got was _2.5x_ as expensive!!